marc-mrt/marc-mrt.github.io/content/cv/index.md

 `javascript` `flow` `react` `redux` `css` `styled-components` `babel` `rx` `lsp`

 A plugin meant to turn the text editor Atom into a full-fledged IDE.
-I was one of 6 engineers working on this project meant .
+I was one of 6 engineers working on this project, all of which were in different parts of the world, thus requiring a lot of effort to manage effectively.
-The project is now discontinued.
+The project was discontinued.

 ## Eniverse